A-Momin/noteshub/nts/notes_prompts.md

+I like you to write a prompt that I like to ask Chat GPT.
+I like to ask the Chat GPT the following:

+1. design a project using Terraform that demonstrate the features and components of AWS Kinesis.
+2. The project should be very practical and real world.
+3. I should demonstrate all Components and Features of AWS Kinesis.
+4. If it's not possible to demonstrate all the components and features of Kinesis than create multiple connected projects.
+5. The goal of the project should be making me an expert on AWS Kinesis and all the AWS services which are used in the industries in conjunction with AWS Kinosis

+---

 I like to be an expert in Amazon MSK (Managed Streaming Kafka).
 Design an real-world and practical Amazon MSK project using Terraform to demonstrate all Terms, Concepts, components and features of MSK.

 ---